jesodium/fiberglass/README.md

 ## config

-lives in `~/.config/polymarket/` — wallet, settings, paper account, guards, copytrade roster. private key is stored in plaintext (0600), so treat the machine accordingly.
+lives in `~/.config/polymarket/` your wallet, settings, paper account, guards, copytrade roster. private key is stored in plaintext , so make sure to store it in your machine accordingly.

 see [changelog.md](CHANGELOG.md) for what changed.